 HAAS Alert – Smart Vehicles & Transport System

-The 5G network provides a high coverage and data exchange level for sensors embedded in roads, airfields, railways, and vehicles communicate with each other in real-time for improved maintenance and greater operational efficiency.
+5G network solutions provide high coverage and data exchange level for sensors embedded in roads, airfields, railways, and vehicles.
+Nodes on these sensor networks communicate with each other in real-time for improved maintenance and greater operational efficiency.
 The solutions of US-based company HAAS Alert stream safety information in the form of real-time digital alerts to drivers and connected cars via in-vehicle systems and smartphone apps when emergency vehicles or other municipal fleets are approaching.
 The company helps drivers to make safer, smarter driving decisions.

 Reengen – Critical Infrastructure

-The high-speed internet brings high reliability and low latency required to manage and control critical services and infrastructure in a city.
+High-speed internet offers high reliability and low latency required to manage and control critical services and infrastructure.
 The Turkish company Reengen develops an energy IoT Platform which serves as a cloud-based Platform-as-a-Service (PaaS) data analytics solution for commercial buildings, industrial facilities, and renewable energy plants.
-Collecting data from different sources, the platform employs machine learning algorithms and big data analytics in order to improve energy saving, operational efficiency, energy procurement optimization and predictive maintenance for customers.
+The platform employs machine learning algorithms and big data analytics to analyze data from different sources.
+It provides insights to improve operational efficiency, energy procurement optimization, and predictive maintenance.

 James Fisher Technologies – Remote Device Control

-5G allows for the remote control of heavy machinery, that increases efficiency and reduces risk reduction in hazardous environments.
+5G networks allow for the remote control of heavy machinery, which increases efficiency and reduces risk reduction in hazardous environments.
 The US-based companies James Fisher Technologies (JFT) is a provider of remote solutions, specialty engineering, and technical services for applications within hazardous environments or with high integrity requirements, that ensure the safety of their workforce and enable the successful completion of the task at hand.

 Blue Vision Labs – Interaction Between Human & Machine

-The high-speed internet with real-time responsiveness makes the Internet of Things (IoT) more accessible for people and provides a new level of engagement with Virtual Reality (VR) and Augmented Reality (AR) in everyday life.
-The UK-based startup Blue Vision Labs works with augmented reality and robotics technologies for multi-player games, on-street navigation apps, social media applications, and education.
-The company’s app enables multiple users to see the same virtual objects and interact with each other in that virtual space with high accuracy.
+High-speed internet with real-time responsiveness makes the Internet of Things (IoT) more accessible.
+It provides a new level of engagement with augmented and virtual reality (AR/VR) in everyday life.
+UK-based startup Blue Vision Labs works with augmented reality and robotics technologies for multi-player games, on-street navigation apps, social media applications, and education.
+Its app enables multiple users to see the same virtual objects and interact with each other in a virtual space.

 Novalume – Sensor Networks

-5G technology seamlessly connects embedded sensors in virtually everything, providing monitoring, tracking and automation capabilities – from connected farms, agriculture and asset tracking to smart buildings, streets and security infrastructure.
-Danish company Novalume creates the Lumintell Smart City System, that empowers municipalities to manage their public lighting network and smart city data from sensors – online and in real-time.
+5G technology seamlessly connects embedded sensors in virtually everything, providing monitoring, tracking, and automation capabilities – from connected farms, agriculture, and asset tracking to smart buildings, streets, and security infrastructure.
+Danish company Novalume creates the Lumintell Smart City System, a solution that empowers municipalities to manage public lighting.
+Moreover, it collects smart city data from sensor networks in real-time.